yujiahu415/EZannot/README.md

    ```

 5. Add Python path to your environment variables.
 You may Google how to do this--it's simple.
 Generally, open System Properties: you can do this by pressing the Windows key + Pause/Break, then clicking "Advanced system settings".
 And then access environment variables: Click on "environment variables...".
 And then locate the PATH variable: In the "System variables" section, find the variable named "Path" and click "Edit...".
-Add Python's path: click "New", and then paste the path to your Python installation directory (typcially, C:\Users\YourName\AppData\Local\Programs\Python\Python312) into the "Variable value" field.
-Also, add the path to the Scripts folder (e.g., C:\Users\YourName\AppData\Local\Programs\Python\Python312\Scripts).
-You may type `where python` in the command prompt to see the path where Python3.12 is isntalled.
+Add Python's path: click "New", and then paste the path to your Python installation directory (typically, C:\Users\YourName\AppData\Local\Programs\Python\Python312) into the "Variable value" field.
+Also, add the path to the Scripts folder (typically, C:\Users\YourName\AppData\Local\Programs\Python\Python312\Scripts).
+You may type `where python` in the command prompt to see the path where Python3.12 is installed.

 6. Install EZannot via `pip`.